 You have the copyright, so yes.
 But to be honest, my clients are usually so happy with my work, that I've never had anyone do any re-editing.
 If you find a few that you would like switched to sepia or black and white, or something like that, just let me know and I'll fix them up for you at no charge.

-5. Are there any hidden fees (taxes, travel surcharge, meals, gratuity, etc.)?
+6. Are there any hidden fees (travel surcharge, meals, gratuity, etc.)?

-Nope.
-The price you see on my website is the price you get.
-I do pay my income and sales tax, like any legitimate business.
-But those taxes are included in my advertised price.
+Nope, no hidden fees.
+I try to be very upfront on my pricing page, and actually call it "pricing" instead of "investment."
+I have tax and possible credit card fee listed clearly (if you choose to pay with credit card), and that is it!
 I hear horror stories all the time of couples who thought they were paying for $1,000 worth of photography.
-Then after $200 worth of taxes, $180 worth of gratuity, $100 in travel surcharges, and two $50 meals, they ended up paying $1580.
+Then after $300 worth of gratuity, $200 in travel surcharges, $600 for travel hours (seriously) and then paying to actually see the photos (seriously again), they ended up paying more than double what they were quoted.
 I absolutely do not do that.
-Taxes are included in my advertised price, and there are no travel surcharges within the Southern California area (Newport Beach to San Diego to Santa Barbara to Palm Springs).
+There are no travel surcharges within the Southern California area (Newport Beach to San Diego to Santa Barbara to Palm Springs), no extra photo charges, and all of your friends' and family's downloads from my site our included in your price.
+Completely free for them.
 Some couples offer meals, and that's always appreciated, but not contracted.
 Some couples also offer tips at the end of the night.
 Again, I'm super appreciative of those.
-But they are not expected, and you won't be hit later with an 18% gratuity bill.
+But they are not "a bill", so that you won't be hit later with an 18% gratuity.

 Yep!
 Some photographers price their packages for sessions only, and then it's extra if you would like the photos.
 While I appreciate that business model, I do not practice it.
 You get the photos specified in my advertised packaging and pricing.